-There are 78,100,000 fully paid ordinary shares held by 544 individual shareholders.
-In addition, there are 680,000 fully paid ordinary shares issued to 16 employees under the Employee Share Purchase Plans (ESP).
+There are 78,100,000 fully paid ordinary shares held by 572 individual shareholders.
+In addition, there are 920,000 shares issued to employees under the Employee Share Purchase Plans (ESP).
 These ESP shares are not included for the purposes of calculating the totals and percentages used in this section.